telerik/xaml-docs/controls/radupload/localization.md

 slug: radupload-localization
 tags: localization
 published: True
-position: 8
+position: 3
 site_name: Silverlight
 ---

 # Localization

 The built-in localization mechanism in Silverlight and WPF allows you to localize any string resource used by the standard __RadUpload__ control.
 Once translated you might use your resources in both Silverlight and WPF projects without changing anything.
 ![](images/RadUpload_Localization_01.png)

->tip__To learn more about the ways in which to localize the RadControls please read the common topic about__
+>tip To learn more about the ways in which to localize the RadControls please read the common topic about

 ## Resource Keys